ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/011-creating-and-scheduling.md

 ### Schedule The Broadcast

-Click the the <samp>Schedule</samp> button to schedule the broadcast.
+Click the <samp>Schedule</samp> button to schedule the broadcast.
 (Or if not scheduling click the <samp>Go Live Now</samp> button.)
 If the button is not clickable, this indicates that not all requirements in the Create New Broadcast window have been met.

 ### Upcoming Broadcast List